 3. Maintain a tight approach to hiring.

 Attempting to grow on a limited budget is tricky enough without going on a hiring spree.
 How much of your future growth depends on having a full-time staff?
+One of the biggest drains on limited capital is unnecessarily expanding your workforce.
+Evaluate your current and projected personnel needs carefully: Do you genuinely require full-time staff to support growth, or could outsourcing and freelance solutions more effectively meet your needs?
 Where possible, look to outsource key operational activities to meet your expansion goals, without incurring added expenses related to payroll, healthcare and other legally mandated benefits.
 A lean workforce can help you shift valuable resources elsewhere.

 4. Diversify or add a new offering.